Home / OLSAS Application Guide / OLSAS – Queen’s University

 In June, when all the places in the class are filled, we will establish a wait list to fill vacancies as they occur.
 We will email you about any acceptance or rejection.

 The first-year class consists of about 216 students.
 Most students are admitted in the General category.
-Recently, up to 10% of students admitted to the first-year class have been from the Indigenous and Access categories.
+Recently, around 20% of students admitted to the first-year class have been from the Indigenous Peoples, Black Student Applicant and Access categories.

 There are 4 major categories of admission into first year: